esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 		| B | B | B | B | B |

-It's important to highlight the fact that the padding is performed (conceptually) only *after* the matrix has been extracted.
+It's important to highlight that the padding is performed (conceptually) only *after* the matrix has been extracted.
+So the padding parameters refers only to the extracted matrix, not to the entire source matrix.

-Let's examine the previous 2x2 extraction example, adding a left and top padding of 1 word:
+Let's revisit the previous 2x2 extraction example, this time adding a left and top padding of 1 word:

 	| 3 | 5 | 7 | 9 |                        | 0 | 0 | 0 |